100-m/nx.digital/doc/project_life_cycle.md

 ## Sprint (5 days)

 During this phase developper will:
-  * add the new indicators and check all the
+  * Add the new indicators and check all the
-  * check all the computers on the main funds profile thanks to the examples
+  * Check all the computers on the main funds profile thanks to the examples

 ##  Definition of done
   * Digital App updated with History / benchmark / Indicators